DanielBandarica02/SOC-HomeLab/docs/02-soc-stack/01-wazuh-manager.md

 ### Wazuh 4.14 all-in-one installation

 Wazuh provides a single shell script that deploys Manager, Indexer, and Dashboard with internal PKI generation in one command.
-The script is the vendor-recommended path for single-host installations and is significantly more reliable than the per-component manual installs (which require careful sequencing of certificate generation, OpenSearch initialization, and dashboard pairing).
+The script is the vendor-recommended path for single-host installations and is significantly more reliable than the per-component manual installs.

 ```bash
 curl -sO https://packages.wazuh.com/4.14/wazuh-install.sh